(Last Updated On: September 17, 2023)

 Labeling Theory & What It Means For Victims Of Scams

-The Double Victimization of Scam Victims: How Labeling Theory Can Explain the Stigma and Discrimination They Face
+Victim – The Double Victimization of Scam Victims and How Labeling Theory Can Explain the Stigma and Discrimination Scam Victims Face

-Labeling Theory, specifically labels can have an impact on anyone, but especially for scam victims/survivors.
+Labeling Theory is the idea that specific labels can have an impact on anyone, but especially for scam victims/survivors.
 How they see themselves directly affects their chances for recovery and a better future!
+However, the terms themselves are not derogatory, just generic and descriptive.
+How individuals react to them does tell much about how the ‘victims’ have adapted and accepted the situation.

 Introduction to Labeling Theory